-Use SanDisk iXpand or Similar Drive to play movies directly from drive
+Use SanDisk iXpand or Similar Drive to play movies directly from the drive

-Its only a matter of time Apple will expand the feature to directly view files from USB drive.
+It’s only a matter of time Apple will expand the feature to directly view files from the USB drive.
 We have seen some changes in the latest iOS 13 beta.

 Use Quick Look and the Files app!